amirh0ss3in/Black-Hole-Entropy/script.md

 *(As the 3D grid warps and the black hole sphere fades in, the camera slowly rotates)*

 > And normally, to make sense of this — you’d need Einstein’s general relativity.
-> You’d need the full machinery: spacetime tensors, differential geometry, event horizons.
+> You’d need the full machinery: spacetime tensors, differential geometry, and many other tools physcists use to understand black holes.

 *(Beat.
 The animation continues slowly turning.
 Silence for a second.)*